ghilesZ/geoml/README.md

-You are also welcome to contact any member of the developpement team if you want to report a bug or suggest a feature you think it may be cool to have in GeoML.
+You are also welcome to contact any member of the developpement team if you want to report a bug or suggest a feature you think it may be cool to have in Geoml.